 By associating a name and a voice with a show, you are building a “face-to-face” relationship with listeners.
 (As a byproduct, being open and honest on a podcast can make you seem like a passionate professional in your field rather than a corporate spokesperson.)

 It’s also an easy way to create new brand pieces.
-Whether that’s creating a podcast logo or finding the perfect background music, your show can be a way to add new layers onto your company brand.
+Whether that’s creating a podcast logo or finding the perfect background music, your show can be a way to add new layers to your company brand.

 But the biggest byproduct of a podcast is that it establishes a new way to interact with customers.
 You can start new social media accounts dedicated to the show.
 And those could provide extra content, drive traffic to your company’s primary channels, or both.